 So you’ve bought a probiotic with multiple strains, great!
 But it doesn’t feel like it’s doing a good job….
 It could be because your multi-strain probiotic doesn’t contain balanced strains.
 We’ve spent a lot of time looking at probiotic formulas, and have found that many multi-strain formulas are largely stacked with L. acidophilus and L. rhamnosus-based – these are two resident strains that are limited in their ability to contribute without other species to assist them.
 Also watch out for “proprietary” blends of probiotics, because manufacturers could be loading them with only one or two strains.
 Look for a probiotic that lists all strains and their amounts on the label for complete transparency.

-BONUS: You’re not taking your probiotic with polyphenols
+5. You’re not taking your probiotic with polyphenols & prebiotics

 Many of us think that a probiotic can help to solve all our woes.
 But probiotics can’t do it all on their own.
 We need to create the right environment for them to thrive, and that’s where prebiotics come in (prebiotics are the food for your probiotics).
 The problem is that most prebiotics can cause digestive upset (no thanks!).
 But science has just discovered that a class of phytonutrients called polyphenols can provide a prebiotic benefit – best of all, without any bloating or digestive upset!
 Look for a prebiotic superfood that you can take alongside your probiotic.